-Today I’m replacing a failed screen on a Lenovo Ideapad Flex 5-1470 2-in-1 laptop (model 81C9).
+Today I’m replacing a failed screen on a Lenovo Ideapad Flex 5-1470 2-in-1 laptop (models 81C9, 80XA).
+Also, this guide works for a Lenovo ideapad Flex 5-1570 (models 80XB, 81CA) which is almost identical, just has a bigger screen.
 It is not easy to open up the display panel on this model.
 If you are a new to laptop disassembly, probably you should seek professional help.

 This laptop was dropped and the screen backlight stopped working.
 I hope replacing the screen will fix this issue.
 I don’t have another screen for testing so I’m just guessing.

-This is my second disassembly guide for a Lenovo Ideapad Flex 5-1470 2-in-1 laptop.
+This is my second disassembly guide for Lenovo Ideapad Flex 5-1470 and 5-1570 laptops.
 In the first guide I explained how to take apart the laptop base which is a simpler procedure.

 Start the disassembly process with removing hinge covers on both sides of the display assembly.
 Using a thin case opener tool pry up the hinge cover.
 There are hidden latches securing the cover to the display back cover.